elastisys/compliantkubernetes/docs/user-guide/self-service-guide/ferretdb.md

-# FerretDB (self-service)
+# FerretDB® (self-service)

 !!!danger
-    FerretDB tries to be a drop-in replacement for MongoDB.
+    FerretDB® tries to be a drop-in replacement for MongoDB®.
 However:

     * There are [known differences](https://docs.ferretdb.io/diff/).
     * There might also be performance implications.

     Make sure to load-test your application with FerretDB before going into production.

-[FerretDB](https://www.ferretdb.io/) is a database that is an open-source alternative to MongoDB that uses Postgres as its backend database.
-This documentation details how to run FerretDB in a Compliant Kubernetes cluster using the managed [Postgres service](postgresql.md).
+[FerretDB](https://www.ferretdb.io/) is a database that is an open-source alternative to MongoDB that uses PostgreSQL as its backend database.
+This documentation details how to run FerretDB in a Compliant Kubernetes cluster using the Managed [PostgreSQL service](../additional-services/postgresql.md).

 ## Pushing FerretDB image to Harbor